iter-tools/iter-tools/API.md

 - `concurrency`: `4`

 A variant of map with more complicated logic that can optimize when you have both an async mapper callback and an async souce iterable.
-It starts fetching the next item in the source iterable while waiting for the async callback to resolve.
-The optional concurrency paramater dictates how many items can be read ahead from the source iterable while still waiting for the results of previous mapper callbacks.
+It starts fetching the next value in the source iterable while waiting for the async callback to resolve.
+The optional concurrency paramater dictates how many values can be read ahead from the source iterable while still waiting for the results of previous mapper callbacks.

 ```js